-ect, map, and analyze data to solve problems.

-Geography Major (BA or BS) 36 hours
+Geography Major (BA or BS) 35 hours

-EAS 110 Introduction to Meteorology4
+EAS 110 Introduction to Meteorology 4

-120 Introduction to Geology4
+120 Introduction to Geology

-GEO 120 World Regional Geography3
+GEO 120 World Regional Geography 3

-315 World Economic Geography3
+315 World Economic Geography

 430 Geographic Information Systems or

-435 Computer Mapping3
+435 Computer Mapping 3

-Earth Science and/or Geography electives19
+Earth Science and/or Geography electives 18

-(12 of the 19 hours must be upper level courses)
+(12 of the 18 hours must be upper level courses)

 Subject Endorsement in Geography (BA or BS) 38 hours

-(C or above grade required for all courses in the Geography Endorsement) of which up to 13 hours

-may be used to fulfill General Education requirements.
+(C or above grade required for all courses in the Geography Endorsement) of which up to 13 hours may be used to fulfill General Education requirements.

-EAS 110 Introduction to Meteorology4
+EAS 110 Introduction to Meteorology 4

-120 Introduction to Geology4
+120 Introduction to Geology

-GEO 120 World Regional Geography3
+GEO 120 World Regional Geography

-300 Human Geography3
+300 Human Geography

-305 Political Geography3
+305 Political Geography

-315 World Economic Geography3
+315 World Economic Geography

-Geography Electives
+Geog raphy Electives

-Social Science Electives (other than GEO)6
+- Science Electives (other than GEO)

 (10 of the 18 elective hours must be upper level courses).
 A second subject endorsement is also required.

-EDU 409 Social Science Content Area Methods and Assessment must be taken as part of the professional
+EDU 409 Social Science Content Area Methods and Assessment must be taken as part of the professional education requirements

-education requirements

 Minor in Geography: 19 hours

-A minor must include a minimum of 12 hours unduplicated by the student's major(s) and minor(s).
+A minor must include a minimum of 12 hours unduplicated by the student t's major(s) and minor(s).

-EAS 110 Introduction to Meteorology4
+EAS 110 Introduction to Meteorology .4

-GEO 120 World Regional Geography3
+GEO 120 World Regional Geography .
+3

-315 World Economic Geography3
+315 World Economic Geography .
+3

-Geography Electives (Upper level)9
+Geography Electives (Upper level) .
+9

-e Courses

-d Pagional Gaography (2).
-A global survey of the geographic intervalationships between people and their
+Minor in Geospatial Technology (21 hours)

+A minimum of 12 of the 21 hours must be upper level (300-400) courses.
+A minor must include a minimum of 12 hours unduplicated by the student's major (s).

+GEO 120 World Regional Geography .3

+425 Urban Geographic Information Systems

+430 Geographic Information Systems .3

+435 Computer Mapping .3

+CSC 150 Programming Fundamentals I

+Plus six hours of electives selected from the following courses (at least one must be 300 level or higher):

+- CSC 160 Programming Fundamentals II (3)

+- 165 Intro to Web Design (3)

+- 365 Scripting Languages (3)

+- CIS 366 Introduction to Data Base (3)

+- SSC 319 Statistics for the Social Sciences (3)

+- GEO 497 Geography Internship (3)